 Of the 47,000 communities covered in the country there are 241 Class 1 Fire Departments nationally and Brookline is only the 6th Department in Massachusetts to obtain this ranking.

-Acting Chief Robert Ward is proud that the department’s continual efforts to improve fire safety for Brookline residents and visitors have been recognized by an increased ISO class rating.
+Chief of Department, John F. Sullivan, is proud that the department’s continual efforts to improve fire safety for Brookline residents and visitors have been recognized by an increased ISO class rating.
 Most important, a Class 1 rating tells members of the Brookline fire service that their contributions and dedication to service and training are recognized and valued.
 It should be a source of pride for the men and women of our department and the community as a whole.